consigcody94/FWG-LLM-Agentic-Training-Guide/README.md

 ```
 ╔══════════════════════════════════════════════════════════════════════════════╗
 ║                                                                              ║
-║   🏛️  The definitive training resource for federal personnel seeking        ║
+║   🏛️  The definitive training resource for Federal Working Group employees  ║
 ║       mastery in Large Language Model agentic systems — from foundational    ║
 ║       concepts to enterprise-grade multi-agent orchestration.                ║
 ║                                                                              ║